Supporting Faculty in Sustainability Education

 CSE welcomes faculty and teaching staff who are developing sustainability content and ideas for the first time, as well as those developing existing connections or research.
 Projects are encouraged from all three divisions of the college.
 Check out the types of awards for more information.

-- 40 Student-Faculty Research Grants (supporting 84 unique students)
+- 46 Student-Faculty Research Grants (supporting 95 students)

-These funding opportunities were made possible by grants to Dickinson College from the Andrew W. Mellon Foundation and the NASA Innovations in Global Climate Change Education program from 2008-2012.
+These funding opportunities were made possible by grants to Dickinson College from the Andrew W. Mellon Foundation and the NASA Innovations in Global Climate Change Education Program from 2008-2013.
 Now, Dickinson supports these programs internally.

 All potential applicant are invited to contact Neil Leary or Lindsey Lyons at CSE to discuss projects ideas or funding opportunities.